GW Invariants Relative Normal Crossings Divisors: Rescaling the target

-More precisely, assume $p$ is a depth $k$ point of $V$ (but away from the higher depth strata); locally index the $k$ branches $I$ of $V$ coming together at $p$, and choose local coordinates $u_1, \dots, u_k$ normal to each one of these branches (so in particular the $j$'th branch is given by $u_j=0$) such that the $\de$-tubular neighborhood $U_\de$ of $V$ is given in these coordinates by $|u_i|\le \de$ for some $i\in I$.
-The region $U_\de^k$ is then described in these coordinates by \bear |u_i|\le \de \mbox{ for all }i=1, \dots, k \eear as long as $p\in V^k$ but outside the $\de$ neighborhood of the higher depth stratum $V^{k+1}$.
-This means that under the change of coordinates $v_i= \la/u_i$ for each $i\in I$, the region $U_\de^k$ is identified with a region $O_{\de}(\la)$ in $\F_k$ described by the equations \bear |v_i|\ge |\la| \de^{-1} \mbox{ for all }i=1, \dots, k \eear where $p\in V^k$ is outside the $\de$ neighborhood of the higher depth stratum.
-This region $O_{\de}(\la)$ is nothing but complement of the union of tubular neighborhoods of the infinity divisor $D_{k,\infty}$ and the fiber divisor $F_k$ in $\F_k$, see (\ref{def.W}).
-For $\de=|\sqrt\la|$ this change of coordinates therefore provides an identification $R_\la$ of the $|\sqrt\la|$-tubular neighborhood of $V$ in $X$ (broken into pieces as above) and the complement of the $|\sqrt\la|$-tubular neighborhood of the singular divisor $W_1$ in $\F_V$, exactly as suggested by the iterated symplectic sum construction.
+In local coordinates, assume $p$ is a depth $k$ point of $V$ (but away from the higher depth strata); locally index the $k$ branches $I$ of $V$ coming together at $p$, and choose local coordinates $u_1, \dots, u_k$ normal to each one of these branches (so the $j$'th branch is given by $u_j=0$) such that the $\de$-neighborhood $U_\de$ of $V$ is given in these coordinates by $|u_i|\le \de$ for {\em some} $i\in I$.
+Then the region $X_\de^k$ is described by \bear |u_i|\le \de \mbox{ for all }i=1, \dots, k \eear with $p\in V^k\setminus U^{k+1}_\de$.
+Under the change of coordinates $v_i= \la/u_i$ for each $i\in I$, the region $X_\de^k$ is identified with the region $O_{\de}^k(\la)$ in $\F_k$ described by the equations \bear |v_i|\ge |\la| /\de \mbox{ for all }i=1, \dots, k \eear where $p\in V^k\setminus U^{k+1}_\de$.
+In particular, this change of coordinates provides an identification $R_\la$ of $X$, broken into pieces $X^k_{\de}$ with $\de=|\sqrt\la|$ as above, with the complement of the $|\sqrt\la|$-tubular neighborhood of the singular divisor $W_1$ in a level one building $X_1$ (broken into pieces in $\F_k$), exactly as suggested by the iterated symplectic sum construction \eqref{cal.X}.

-Therefore the (semi)-local model of $X_\la$ over such a point $p$ is given by the locus of the equations \bear u_i v_i= \la\quad \mbox{ where } \quad |u_i|\le \de \quad \mbox{ for all }i\in I \eear where $u_i$ is a coordinate in $N_i$, the normal bundle to the $i$'th local branch of $V$ and $v_i$ is the dual coordinate in the dual bundle $N_i^*$ (which is allowed to equal infinity).
-Note that these equations are invariant under reordering of the branches, so they describe an intrinsic subset of $N_{V^k} \ti \F_k$ where our semi-local analysis will take place.
+In fact, the semi-local model of $X_\la$ over a point $p\in V^k\setminus U_\de^{k+1}$ is given by the locus of the equations \bear u_i v_i= \la\quad \mbox{ where } \quad |u_i|\le \de \quad \mbox{ for all }i\in I \eear where $u_i$ is a coordinate in $N_i$, the normal bundle to the $i$'th local branch of $V$ and $v_i$ is the dual coordinate in the dual bundle $N_i^*$ (which is allowed to equal infinity).
+Note that these equations are invariant under reordering of the branches, so they describe an intrinsic subset of $N_{V^k} \ti \F_k$ where our semi-local analysis takes place.
+In particular, $(p, u, v)$ can be regarded as local coordinates on a thickening of the total space of the deformation \eqref{cal.X} in which the fibers $X_\la$ are cut out by \eqref{eq.xy=l}.